ManimCommunity/manim/docs/source/installation.rst

 .. code-block:: bash

-   python3 setup.py sdist
-   python3 -m pip install dist/manimlib*.tar.gz
+   python3 -m pip install .

 .. warning::
     If you want to contribute to ``manim-community`` and have cloned the